EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 These network and sustainability problems present a huge barrier to uptake of a community-wide data system.

-**Sparrow**, a new open-source software component funded by NSF EarthCube^[1], attempts to improve the situation by building a modern data system within individual labs, instead of at the community level.
+**Sparrow**, a new open-source software component funded by NSF EarthCube, attempts to improve the situation by building a modern data system within individual labs, instead of at the community level.
 High-level data-management tools can benefit labs by streamlining sample management workflows.
-However, **Sparrow** decouples data management from analytical procedures, allow labs to maintain complete control of their measurement and data-reduction workflows while automating dissemination and contextualization of results.
+**Sparrow** goes further to decouple data management from analytical procedures, allowing labs to maintain complete control of their measurement and data-reduction workflows while automating dissemination and contextualization of results.

 ## Design